swcarpentry/git-novice/motivation.md

 ## Why Use Version Control?

-Let some software handle the versions of your project let you focus on your project.
+Let some software handle the versions of your project let you focus on your project

 ## Why Git?

-Because many people are using GitHub to collaborating.
+Because many people are using GitHub to collaborate

 ## Next Steps